kaliflowerx3/ZoltriTWserver/rules.md

 ## Rules and Important Info

 :straight_ruler: Please read these rules carefully, and check back often to see if they've changed: :straight_ruler:
-> NOTE: I reserve the right to punish rulebreakers AS I SEE FIT.
+> NOTE 1: I reserve the right to punish rulebreakers AS I SEE FIT.
 If you have a problem with that, maybe don't play on a public server?

 1. Be respectful to everyone, including using selected pronouns!
 Check tablist or roles on Discord.
 2. No griefing!
 See below for details.